 V. Merchandise Licensing

 Tulane requires that all individuals, organizations, departments and companies, both internal and external, obtain merchandise from a vendor or manufacturer who is licensed with Tulane through a licensing agent under contract with the University.
 This licensing agent is Collegiate Licensing Company (CLC), available at www.clc.com.
-Approval from CLC is required before any vendor may produce products of any nature displaying Tulane indicia.
+A list of approved vendors can be found here.

-Approval to use a trademark for one application (for example a t-shirt) does not constitute approval to use the mark in connection with any other item or to the change the design in any way, without seeking additional approval.
+Using a trademark for one application (for example a t-shirt) does not constitute approval to use the mark in connection with any other item or to change the design in any way, without seeking additional approval.

 Using a trademark on items such as letterhead, stationery or business cards produced with the input and assistance of the University's Publications Office does not require permission from University Communications & Marketing.